johnnyawesome/DiffusionLimitedAggregation/README.md

 - We call this fixed point "frozen"
 - Generate a bunch of [random walkers](https://en.wikipedia.org/wiki/Random_walk) that randomly walk around the screen (Notice: The walkers in my code aren't entirely random, I used [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to make the motion look more natural)
-- If a random walker hits the frozen point in the middle of the screen, the walker itself gets frozen, too
+- If a random walker hits a frozen point, the walker itself gets frozen, too
 - And that's all!

  So this entire image, with all it's branches and forks, *is created out of randomness*!
 That's super cool! 😎